dignakov/ros2_control_demo_drivers/README.md

 For testing, this needs a real robot or RobotWare compatible with libegm.
 More details will be added soon.

 ## Kuka Driver:
-The minimal fork for ros2 has a, somewhat rough, adaptation of the RSI simulator.
+The minimal ros2 fork of kuka_experimental has a, somewhat rough, adaptation of the RSI simulator.
 It can be used to test the driver by callig:
 ```
 ros2 run kuka_rsi_simulator kuka_rsi_simulator
 ```